 Now that we live in Orange County, Las Vegas is a quick 45-minute plane ride away, and we took full advantage of it this past weekend.
 We’ve been a few times before, but never during the holidays and I was thrilled to see The Strip decked out in its festive best.
 On a fun, unrelated note, our weekend coincided with the National Final Rodeo, and an unexpected delight was seeing cowboys, young and old strolling around town.
 If you’re thinking of coming for the holidays, I would definitely recommend checking out Christmas in Las Vegas if you want to see a different side of this city.

-What To See and Do During Christmas In Las Vegas
+The Best Things To Do During Christmas In Las Vegas

 The highlight for me were the Christmas decorations in various hotels on The Strip.
 Not all hotels had Christmas decorations, but when they did, they were quite impressive.